 A peacock has such a bright and dramatic train to attract the attention of peahens, who normally choose their mates based on the size, color, and quality of the feathers and train.

-With a fairly large wingspan around 4.9 feet (1.5 meters) and its large feathers, the peacock is one of the largest flying birds on earth.
+With a fairly large wingspan of around 4.9 feet (1.5 meters) and its large feathers, the peacock is one of the largest flying birds on earth.

-The Indian peacock is thought to be instinct now in Bangladesh, although it remains popular around areas of Pakistan, India, and Sri Lanka.
+The Indian peacock is thought to be extinct now in Bangladesh, although it remains popular around areas of Pakistan, India, and Sri Lanka.

 The logo of the NBC television network in the USA has taken the form of a colorful peacock since 1956.

 While a group of any peafowl is called a harem, a group of females is known as a bevy, a muster, or a party when they are in groups without the males.

 When peacocks are first born, they don’t have tails and, in fact, don’t look very impressive until they are around 3 years old.